MPL Cheek Augmentation

 Benefits Aesthetic, Psychological

 Risks General: Bleeding, Infection, Scar problems, Skin discoloration, Wound separation, Slough, Pain, Nerve injury (Numbness, weakness), Bruising, Swelling, Overcorrection, Undercorrection, Asymmetry, Aesthetic imperfections, Seroma, Functional problems, Contour irregularities, Need for further surgery (including implant removal or top-ups for fat transfer), Allergic reaction.
 Implants: bone erosion / displacement / extrusion / capsular contracture / palpable implant.
-Fillers: Skin necrosis, Blindness Fat transfer: Skin necrosis, Blindness, Problems at donor site (=where fat was taken from) N.B.
+Fillers: Skin necrosis, Blindness Fat transfer: Skin necrosis, Blindness, Problems at donor site (=where fat was taken from) Midface lift: Lower eyelid distortion.
+N.B.
 Most complications are unlikely.
 Serious risks or death are rare

 Discomfort 1 - 2 weeks